 What are the issues?

-Most of the natural vegetation around the Hawkesbury-Nepean Catchment has been cleared for housing, agriculture and industry.
-With an expanding Sydney population and impacts of climate change, the problems facing the Hawkesbury-Nepean are escalating.
+Much of the natural vegetation around the Hawkesbury-Nepean Catchment has been cleared for housing, agriculture and industry.
+With an expanding Sydney population and impacts of climate change, the problems facing the Hawkesbury-Nepean river are escalating.

 What is water quality?